alistairewj/mortality-prediction/README.md

+# *** DRAFT! ***

+This repository is still very unclean and not ready for public use.
+Please do feel free to check out code - just note that I plan to clean a lot of it up in the near future and make the code actually executable end to end!

 # Mortality prediction

 This repository contains a variety of notebooks which qualitatively and quantitatively evaluate the performance of a real time mortality prediction system developed using data from the MIMIC-III clinical database.